-Prerequisites to use Easy Deploy for NSX Advanced Load Balancing:
+Prerequisites to use Easy Deploy for NSX Advanced Load Balancer:

-Wherever you decide to install Easy Deploy for NSX Advanced Load Balancing, the appliance will need to access the VMC, vCenter and NSX-T API endpoints.
+Wherever you decide to install Easy Deploy for NSX Advanced Load Balancer, the appliance will need to access the VMC, vCenter and NSX-T API endpoints.

-Easy Deploy for NSX Advanced Load Balancing will need Internet Access to download the Avi software file.
-If you install Easy Deploy for NSX Advanced Load Balancing within the SDDC, make sure the Easy Deploy for NSX Advanced Load Balancing appliance can access the Internet through the Compute Gateway.
+Easy Deploy for NSX Advanced Load Balancer will need Internet Access to download the Avi software file.
+If you install Easy Deploy for NSX Advanced Load Balancer within the SDDC, make sure the Easy Deploy for NSX Advanced Load Balancer appliance can access the Internet through the Compute Gateway.

-While using the Easy Deploy for NSX Advanced Load Balancing appliance, make sure you allow traffic from the Easy Deploy for NSX Advanced Load Balancing appliance AND the management network (selected during the deployment of Avi services) to vCenter over HTTPS.
+While using the Easy Deploy for NSX Advanced Load Balancer appliance, make sure you allow traffic from the Easy Deploy for NSX Advanced Load Balancer appliance AND the management network (selected during the deployment of Avi services) to vCenter over HTTPS.

-- Management Network (which will contain the Avi Controller, a jump server (which will be destroyed at the end of the deployment), SE(s))
+- Management Network (which will contain the Avi Controller(s) and SE(s))

 - VIP Network (will contain SE(s))